NikolayOskolkov/Physalia_MLOmicsIntegration_2025/README.md

 - Dr. Nikolay Oskolkov, Lund University, NBIS SciLifeLab

 ## Course Overview
-Next-Generation Sequencing (NGS) technologies have given rise to vast amounts of biological and biomedical Big Data.
-The rapidly growing volume and diversity of data present unique opportunities as well as significant challenges for analysis.
-Biological Big Data from different sources (Multi-Omics data) are a promising resource due to their synergistic effects, which can potentially model the behavior of biological cells.
-Omics integration can thus identify novel biological pathways that may not be distinguishable from individual Omics datasets alone.
-In this course, through a mix of lectures and hands-on sessions, we will cover machine learning methodologies for integrating large amounts of biological data.
+Next-Generation Sequencing (NGS) technologies have led to the generation of vast amounts of biological and biomedical Big Data.
+The rapidly expanding volume and diversity of this data present both exciting opportunities and considerable challenges for analysis.
+Biological Big Data from various sources, often referred to as Multi-Omics data, hold great promise due to their synergistic effects, which can potentially model the behavior of biological cells.
+By integrating Omics data, we can uncover novel biological pathways that may not be detectable in individual Omics datasets alone.
+In this course, we will explore machine learning methods for integrating large biological datasets, combining both lectures and hands-on sessions.

 ## Target Audience and Assumed Background
 We assume some basic awareness of UNIX environment, as well as at least beginner level of R and / or Python programming.